connorbode/matix.io/source/_posts/react-native-build-ios-on-windows.md

 ### SSH Access

-First thing's first: you're going to need to be able to SSH into the Mac from your Linux machine.
+First thing's first: you're going to need to be able to SSH into the Mac from your Windows machine.
 That means you'll need to enable remote connections on the Mac and add your public SSH key to the `~/.ssh/authorized_keys` file.

 We won't cover the SSH setup in this tutorial, but there are many resources on the internet which can help you do so.